 The Breezes Café

-Come and visit Breezes Café!
-Located centrally on the Shalom Manor & Shalom Gardens campus on our Main Street in Crossroads, this quiet area overlooking the front patio and central courtyard affords great opportunities for enjoying a refreshing drink or light lunch from Monday through Saturday.
-Volunteers are always needed to help staff the Café and allow us to expand the hours of operation.
+Come and visit the Breezes Café!
+Located centrally on the Shalom Manor & Gardens campus on our Main Street.
+This bustling quiet area overlooking the front patio and central courtyard affords great opportunities for enjoying a refreshing drink or light lunch from Monday through Saturday.
+Our volunteers are essential in helping staff the Café and allow us to expand the hours of operation.
 The Breezes Café is also open for special events.

 The General Store